tiyujopite/tryton-module-index/README.md

 ```

 - Make sure to:

--- `python api check new_author/my_module new_author/my_module2 ...` has been executed without any errors.
+- - `python api check new_author/my_module new_author/my_module2 ...` has been executed without any errors.

--- NOT modify `src/assets/modules-lock.json`.
+- - NOT modify `src/assets/modules-lock.json`.

-#### Send a request improving the web or process
+## How to contribute (Improving the web or process)

 ```bash
 # Fist start.